willmchristensen/collab-practice/README.md

 [![El Cap is beautiful](/img/elCap.jpg "El Cap")](https://unsplash.com/photos/_rLDh9IFHf8)

-* apparrently this is alsoa  bullet in an unordered list
+* apparrently an asterisk is alsoa  bullet in an unordered list

-\* but adding a \ in front of it renders it as a regular character
+\* but adding a backslash in front of it renders it as a regular character

 checking if html is supported
 <hr>